CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 To prevent sub-optimal routing in Cumulus Linux 4.0 and later, the next hop IP address of the VTEP is conditionally handled depending on the route type: host type-2 (MAC/IP advertisement) or type-5 (IP prefix route).

 - For host type-2 routes, the anycast IP address is used as the next hop IP address and the anycast MAC address is used as the router MAC address.
-- For type-5 routes, the primary IP address of the VTEP is used as the next hop IP address and the system MAC address of the VTEP is used as the router MAC address.
+- For type-5 routes, the system IP address (the primary IP address of the VTEP) is used as the next hop IP address and the system MAC address of the VTEP is used as the router MAC address.

 See [EVPN and VXLAN Active-Active mode](../Basic-Configuration/#evpn-and-vxlan-active-active-mode) for information about EVPN and VXLAN active-active mode.

 #### Configure Advertise Primary IP Address

-Run the `address-virtual <anycast-mac>` command under the SVI, where `<anycast-mac>` is the MLAG system MAC address ([clagd-sys-mac](../../../Layer-2/Multi-Chassis-Link-Aggregation-MLAG/#reserved-mac-address-range))..
+Run the `address-virtual <anycast-mac>` command under the SVI, where `<anycast-mac>` is the MLAG system MAC address ([clagd-sys-mac](../../../Layer-2/Multi-Chassis-Link-Aggregation-MLAG/#reserved-mac-address-range)).
 Run these commands on both switches in the MLAG pair.

 <details>